-Before the invention of the motorcycle, automobile and airplane, cyclists would reach the fastest speeds of human motion on a two-wheeled foot-powered vehicle (velocipede).
-The first invention of this device is ascribed to Leonardo Da Vinci in the 15th and 16th century, the blueprint of which was never realized into a prototype.
+Before the invention of the motorcycle, the automobile, and the airplane, cyclists would reach the fastest speeds of human motion on a two-wheeled foot-powered vehicle (the velocipede).
+The first invention of this device is ascribed to Leonardo Da Vinci in the 15th and 16th centuries, the blueprint of which was never realized into a prototype.

 Pretty cool, right?

 Ethnology department is also very interesting because items exhibited here testify of the people from the territory of Vojvodina.
 Starting from the fact that folk culture develops over the course of centuries and under various cultural influences, the Exhibit comprises themes that are the very core of folk culture on Vojvodina grounds: folk architecture, agriculture, weaving, rugs, house decorations, customs, and traditional wear.

 So as you see, there is quite some stuff to do around here.